boazbk/tcs/lec_16_randomized_alg.md

 $$\E[X] = \sum_{e\in E} \E[X_e] = m(1/2) = m/2 \;.$$
 :::

-__Randomized algorithms work in the worst case.__ It is tempting of a randomized algorithm such as the one of [maxcutthm](){.ref} as an algorithm that works for a "random input graph" but it is actually much better than that.
+__Randomized algorithms work in the worst case.__ It is tempting to think of a randomized algorithm such as the one of [maxcutthm](){.ref} as an algorithm that works for a "random input graph" but it is actually much better than that.
 The expectation in this theorem is _not_ taken over the choice of the graph, but rather only over the _random choices of the algorithm_.
 In particular, _for every graph $G$_, the algorithm is guaranteed to cut half of the edges of the input graph in expectation.
 That is,